Asta2740/Gebly4in/README.md

 Web scrapper module

 ## Introduction
- Here is an overview about the website folders and the purpose of each one;
+ Here is an overview about the module folders and the purpose of each one;
  -  **Custom** {Adding your custom Add-ons(modules)}
       - `shein2egypt`  First moudle made to integrate with the framework